Gastric volvulus: Organoaxial type

 In an organoaxial gastric volvulus, the stomach rotates around an axis that connects the gastroesophageal junction and the pylorus.
 The antrum rotates in opposite direction to the fundus of the stomach.
 This is the most common type of gastric volvulus, occurring in approximately 59% of cases, and it is usually associated with diaphragmatic defects.
 Strangulation and necrosis commonly occur with organoaxial gastric volvulus and have been reported in 5–28% of cases.
 The key imaging feature of organoaxial volvulus is that the greater curvature is located above the lesser curvature of the stomach.

 Mesenteroaxial type

 The mesenteroaxial axis bisects the lesser and greater curvatures.
 The antrum rotates anteriorly and superiorly so that the posterior surface of the stomach lies anteriorly.
 The rotation is usually incomplete and occurs intermittently.
 Vascular compromise is uncommon.
 This cause comprises approximately 29% of cases of gastric volvulus.
 The key imaging feature of mesenteroaxial volvulus is that the antrum is above the gastroesophageal junction.

 Combined type

 The combined type of gastric volvulus is a rare form in which the stomach twists mesentericoaxially and organoaxially.
 This type of gastric volvulus makes up the remainder of cases and is usually observed in patients with chronic volvulus.

-Cause
+Causes

 Type 1

 Gastric volvulus of unknown cause comprises two thirds of cases and is presumably due to abnormal laxity of the gastrosplenic, gastroduodenal, gastrophrenic, and gastrohepatic ligaments.
 Type 1 gastric volvulus is more common in adults but has been reported in children.